Professor of Law

 - Legal History

-Val Ricks joined the South Texas College of Law Houston faculty in 1996 as an assistant professor of law, was granted tenure in 2002.
-He was the Charles Weigel II Research Professor for 2015-19 and the Vinson & Elkins Research Professor of Law for 2005-09.
+Val Ricks joined the South Texas College of Law Houston faculty in 1996 as an assistant professor of law and was granted tenure in 2002.
+He was the Charles Weigel II Research Professor for 2015-19 and the Vinson & Elkins Research Professor for 2005-09.
 He teaches Contracts, Corporations, Agency & Partnership, and Antitrust.
 Professor Ricks has visited at Texas Tech (where he taught Mergers & Acquisitions) and BYU.
 His scholarly interests include contract law history and theory, business associations law, and jurisprudence, and his writings have appeared in the Georgetown Law Journal, Indiana Law Journal, BYU Law Review, George Mason Law Review, University of Kansas Law Review, Baylor Law Review, Florida State University Law Review, and South Texas Law Review.
 He is author of a contracts casebook published through CALI.

 Prior to joining the South Texas College of Law Houston faculty, Professor Ricks was an associate at Kirton & McConkie in Salt Lake City, where he specialized in transactional and corporate law and appellate litigation.
 He was also a judicial law clerk to the Honorable Charles Wiggins of the U.S. Court of Appeals for the Ninth Circuit.
 Professor Ricks earned his law degree at BYU’s J. Reuben Clark Law School, where he graduated summa cum laude, was inducted into the Order of the Coif, and served as an Executive Editor of the BYU Law Review.
 He earned his bachelor’s degree summa cum laude, also from BYU.
 He and his bride are the parents of seven beautiful children.